harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 * Install and launch a Harness delegate in your target cluster.
 * Connect Harness with your TAS account.
 * Connect Harness with a public image hosted on Artifactory.
-* Specify the manifest to use for the app.
+* Specify the manifest to use for the application.
-* Set up a TAS pipeline in Harness to deploy the app.
+* Set up a TAS pipeline in Harness to deploy the application.

 ## Important notes